Initdd/SimpleTools/README.md

 ## Installation

+1. Install Python 3 on your machine.
+You can download it from the official website: https://www.python.org/downloads/

-1. Clone the repository to your local machine:
+2. Clone the repository to your local machine:

     ```bash
     git clone https://github.com/Initdd/SimpleTools.git
     ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:

     ```bash
     cd SimpleTools
     ```

-3. Install the required dependencies:
+4. Install the required dependencies:

     ```bash
     pip install -r requirements.txt
     ```
+    May not work on Linux.
+If so, try to install the dependencies manually.

+    Some dependencies are omitted, as they are already included in the Python standard library.

 ## Usage

 1. Run the application by executing the following command:

+    * On Windows:

     ```bash
     python main.py
+    # or
+    py main.py
+    ```

+    * On Linux:

+    ```bash
+    python3 main.py
     ```

     The app will launch, providing a simple menu for the diferent functions